decentraland/old-documentation/_posts/development-guide/2018-02-14-click-events.md

 ```

+## Button down and button up event

+The _button down_ and _button up_ events are fired whenever the user presses or releases an input controller button.

+These events are triggered every time that the buttons are pressed or released, regardless of where the player's pointer is pointing at, as long as the player is standing inside the scene's parcels.

 <!--
-## Generic button down and button up event

-The _button down_ and _button up_ events are fired whenever the user presses or releases an input controller.

-These events are triggered every time that the buttons are pressed or released, regardless of where the pointer is pointing at.
  It doesn't make a difference if the click is also being handled by an entity's `OnClick` component.
+ -->

-Use the `subscribe()` method of the Input object to initiate a listener that's subscribed to one of the click events.
-Whenever the event it caught, it executes a lambda function.
+Instance an `Input` object and use its `subscribe()` method to initiate a listener that's subscribed to one of the button events.
+Whenever the event it caught, it executes a provided function.

 ```ts
 // Instance the input object